rossaddison/yii2-house2house/README.md

     1. console/config/main.php - edit and replicate the commands in the controllerMap for migrations over and above the 10 databases.

  1. **Installing roles and permissions**
 Install roles, and permissions that are built into the software.
-Whilst in the h2h_db database, copy the sql  commands in auth and run them in your phpMyadmin SQL section.
+Whilst in the h2h_db database, copy the sql  commands in SQL_roles_permissions/auth and run them in your phpMyadmin SQL section.

+1. In order to sign up your first user, you will have to make sure that 'fencemode' is switched off:

+frontend/config/main.php

+    'modules' => [
+      'libra' => [
+        'class' => 'sjaakp\pluto\Module',
+        'fenceMode' => true,

+ and that your mailer component under frontend\config\main.php is correctly set so that your user can respond to your email.
+Testing on your localhost, the port will normally be port 25 since you will be going through your service provider, such as BT.

  **Troubleshooting**
 Besides the issues section for this repository in order to debug your code, defaults have been set in the following files: